SebastianSlaby/puppet-notes/notes.md

 They are used for serving dynamic file contents
 Puppet supports two template formats:
 - EPP (Embedded Puppet), native puppet dsl templates
-- ERB (Enbedded Ruby), legacy ruby templates
+- ERB (Embedded Ruby), legacy ruby templates
 EPP templates are called using the built-in ```epp``` function.
 Templates are served from ```modulepath/module_name/templates/template.epp``` The ```epp``` function renders a template and returns the content.